 Master these and you’ll be cranking out chin-ups in no time!

-For that reason they are also a great option for more experienced people if there are no other available options to train your arms.
+For that reason, they are also a great option for more experienced people if there are no other available options to train your arms.

-I hope that by now I have proven that you can get a great biceps workout in without touching a single weight.
+Now you know how you can get a great biceps workout in without touching a single weight.
 Perfect one arm chin-ups and you’ll have arms that would even make the Hulkster jealous!

 Please let us know what you think.
 Did we miss out on some great arm exercises that you use?
 Are you making progress with some of the exercises we listed?
 We’d love to hear about it.
 Be sure to let us know in the comments section below!